What is Sociology?

 - Component 3 – Power and Stratification with a unit focusing on politics – written exam paper 2h30

 What are the entry requirements for the course?

-	At least a Grade B in English Language or English Literature.
-It is an advantage to have sound grades in subjects related to Sociology such as; History, R.E., Geography and Media Studies.
-It is also It is necessary to have excellent English Language skills, and a keen interest in current affairs.
+At least grade 6 in English Language or English Literature.
+It is an advantage to have sound grades in subjects related to Sociology such as History, R.E., Geography and Media Studies.
+It is also necessary to have excellent English Language skills, and a keen interest in current affairs.

 Why Study Sociology?